werth-code/Amplify-Sign-In/README.md

-# Getting Started with Create React App
+# Amplify user accounts with React

 Quick react app using Amplify for user account access.